adamnaamani/handbook/pages/definitions.md

 #### Derived Data
 Data after it has been cleaned and prepared for analysis.

+#### Dot Product
+In mathematics, the dot product or scalar product is an algebraic operation that takes two equal-length sequences of numbers and returns a single number.

 #### DPO (Direct Public Offering)
 A DPO is similar to an initial public offering (IPO) in that securities, such as stock or debt, are sold to investors, but unlike an IPO, a company uses a DPO to raise capital directly and without a "firm underwriting" from an investment banking firm or broker-dealer.